 MAROON-X follows the instrument concept of high opto-mechanical and illumination stability pioneered by the HARPS instrument.
 This approach has now been adopted for all recent and future RV spectrographs.
 However, even the latest generation of highly stabilized spectrographs exhibit drifts exceeding m/s levels on timescales from hours to months due to various practical limitations in the instrumental design and in the environmental control of these instruments.
 Instrumental drifts need to be monitored and observations corrected accordingly.
 This requires a calibrator that provides a uniform spectrum with high local information density (many equally bright unresolved emission lines per order) and is long-term stable.
 MAROON-X is using a stabilized Fabry-Perot etalon illuminated by a white light fiber laser that provides a dense comb of emission lines with a spacing of 15 GHz and an unresolved line-width of 340 MHz.
 This translates to a line spacing of 2 - 3.6 resolution elements and a completely unresolved line-width of 1/20 to 1/10 of a resolution element between 500 and 920nm, respectively.

 A second, equally important factor is the illumination stability of the spectrograph, as changes in the illumination of the entrance slit directly translate into measured RV shifts.
 MAROON-X is using a combination of octagonal and rectangular fibers as well a double scrambler (exchanging near- and far-field) to suppress all spatial information in the light distribution originating from systematic guiding errors at the telescope.
-This effect is best characterized by observing stars that show no significant RV signal based on measurements from other instruments, i.e. so called ‘RV standards’.
+This effect is best characterized by observing stars that either show no significant RV signal based on measurements from other instruments, or have well characterized planetary orbits, i.e. so called ‘RV standards’.

 Figure B5.
-Radial velocities for the ‘quiet’ M0V star GJ908 during a 8-night observing campaign in December 2019.
-The nightly rms is 0.9 m/s and is dominated by the first two nights.
-The rms of the last 5 nights is under 0.5 m/s.
+Radial velocities for the ‘quiet’ M0V star GJ908 during a 2-week long observing campaign in September 2020.
+The nightly rms is <30 cm/s.
 The individual error bars on the datapoints are the error in the mean obtained from 30 spectral orders in the blue arm and 26 spectral orders in the red arm and represent internal errors.
-The error of the nightly means is simply the rms of the datapoints.
-High and variable cloud coverage badly affected the SNR for observations during nights 5, 6 and 7, which explains their larger error bars and higher nightly spread.
-But no systematic RV shift was found with lower SNR and adverse seeing.

 Acquisition and Guiding